crazylafo/AE_tl_math/README.md

 permitted under the guidelines and in accordance with the most current version of the https://opensource.org/licenses/gpl-3.0.html.

-The plugin use Exprtk by Arash Partow https://github.com/ArashPartow/exprtk
+The plugin uses Exprtk by Arash Partow https://github.com/ArashPartow/exprtk